Is the classic persona of the

 Isn't it obvious that keyboard only users also sometimes use a mouse?

 The photo makes fun of the general public's ignorance that some people who use wheelchairs can stand and some people with a cane can see a certain amount.
 The tweeter was trying to say that just because some keyboard-only users can use a mouse doesn't mean they aren't keyboard-only users.

 Accessibility professionals are well aware of these misconceptions about wheelchairs and canes, and we quite often discuss them.
 Yet when it comes to the keyboard-only user who is sighted, there is a significant ignorance about the fact that they use a mouse (or alternative) every day, and any mention of it, seems to light up the twitter world with rhetoric.

-I think it is important that we understand that some wheel chair users cannot get up, and some cane users can't see at all.
-However, unlike canes and wheelchairs, I have yet to meet a keyboard user who has a brick wall barrier to using a mouse (or alternative) like those users of wheelchairs and canes.
-So far I have not heard of one, from any colleague, even when publicly asking the question and in the midst of shrill responses.
-In other words, applying the example above to sighted keyboard users, I've never met a user who could not stand up to get the alcohol bottle on the top shelf.
+I think it is important that we understand that some wheelchair users cannot get up, and some cane users can't see at all.
+However, unlike canes and wheelchairs, I have yet to meet a sighted keyboard user who has a brick wall barrier to using a mouse (or alternative) like those users of wheelchairs and canes.
+So far, I have not heard of one, from any colleague, even when publicly asking the question and in the midst of shrill responses.
+In other words, applying the example above to sighted keyboard users, I've never met a user who could not stand up to get the alcohol bottle from the top shelf.